 COVID-19 Testing Site Information

 No public COVID-19 Testing is available on the UIC Health Sciences Campus-Rockford as of January 1, 2021.
-The Community-Based COVID-19 Testing Center run by the Illinois Department of Public Health will be closed Dec.
-25 and will move as of Jan.
-1. Please do not call UIC or the College of Medicine Rockford for test results or information.
+Please do not call UIC or the College of Medicine Rockford for test results or information.

 Any questions about testing done previously at the UIC site: Call the Illinois Department of Public Health results line at (888) 297-7208.
 Other questions go to the Winnebago County Health Department COVID hotline: (815) 319-6705 (Available Monday through Friday 9am-5pm) or email [email protected].